Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 The model should be deployed as an end-to-end project consiting of a user friendly interface.

-**(NOTE: This generated data has already been used to train a supervised model.
+**(NOTE : This generated data has already been used to train a supervised model.
 The trained model has been deployed using Streamlit.
 Deployed project has been provided in this repository.)**